canonical/ubuntu-boards-documentation/how-to/raspberry-pi.rst

     :alt: A close-up of a traditional USB UART adapter connected to the UART on the GPIO header of a Raspberry Pi 4B

-If you are using a Raspberry Pi `debug probe`_, the colouring of wires is slightly different, and you must ensure that the lead is connected to the "U" port of the debug probe, but the connections on the GPIO header are similar:
+If you are using a Raspberry Pi `debug probe`_, the coloring of wires is slightly different, and you must ensure that the lead is connected to the "U" port of the debug probe, but the connections on the GPIO header are similar: